metio/terraform-provider-k8s/docs/data-sources/metal3_io_bare_metal_host_v1alpha1_manifest.md

 Optional:

 - `checksum` (String) Checksum is the checksum for the image.
-- `checksum_type` (String) ChecksumType is the checksum algorithm for the image. e.g md5, sha256, sha512
+- `checksum_type` (String) ChecksumType is the checksum algorithm for the image, e.g md5, sha256 or sha512.
+The special value 'auto' can be used to detect the algorithm from the checksum.
+If missing, MD5 is used.
+If in doubt, use 'auto'.
 - `format` (String) DiskFormat contains the format of the image (raw, qcow2, ...).
 Needs to be set to raw for raw images streaming.
 Note live-iso means an iso referenced by the url will be live-booted and not deployed to disk, and in this case the checksum options are not required and if specified will be ignored.